evantd/memoir/README.md

 memoir
 ======

-> a memoir is how one remembers one’s own life, while an autobiography is history, requiring research, dates, facts double-checked.
+> a memoir is how one remembers one's own life,
+> while an autobiography is history,
+> requiring research, dates, facts double-checked.\
 > --- Gore Vidal